peterchinman/personal-website/public/assets/articles/random-word-generator.md

 # Results

-Also, I wasn’t sure about this, but I suspected that the available Random Word Generators were using a fairly limited dictionary.
-They rarely generate words I’m unfamiliar with.
+Also, I wasn't sure about this, but I suspected that the available Random Word Generators were using a fairly limited dictionary.
+They rarely generate words I'm unfamiliar with.

 To compare I sampled 40 random words from: